Liam3997/Imagination-Server/README.md

 * Build a fully functioning Lego Universe server emulator
 * Build an emulator that can be used by anybody to host their own personal LU servers
 * Build a GUI and guide for the emulator that will enable users with little technical know-how to run their own personal LU servers
-* Remain completely, 100% open-source, for anybody to contribute to
+* Remain completely, 100% open-source, for anybody to contribute to.
+If you want to contribute, [you can get started here](https://github.com/Liam3997/Imagination-Server/wiki/Contribution-Guide)!
+* Bring together anyone who loves LU and wants to help it come back to life
 * Introduce some new faces to the LU development community and the LU community in general!

 ## More Info